andgineer/lexiflux/docs/src/en/docker.md

 If you want to use free local AI, and have enough RAM, you can preload [Ollama](aimodels.md#ollama) model in the docker.

-Add `OLLAMA_LOAD_MODEL=llama3` to the `docker run` command.
+Add `OLLAMA_LOAD_MODEL=llama3.2` or whatever model you want to the `docker run` command.

-Please note it will download about 5Gb Ollama AI model and require about 6G RAM for the Docker container to run.
+Please note it will download about 2Gb Ollama AI model and require about 4G RAM for the Docker container to run.

 ## Updates
 To update you can use